What is a Webhook?

 Also to note: Webhook are only available on the Business Plan or higher.

 Start by navigating to the Form Designer for the form for which you want to add a webhook.

 Before moving forward, you'll likely want to add an opt-in checkbox to your form; this is best practice for most third-party software, especially email marketing software.

-We'll need a webhook URL, so open a new tab and log into your Zapier account.
+For this, you'll need to open a new tab and log into your Zapier account.
 Click the orange Make a Zap! button up top.

 Making a Trigger

 The next step is to set up a trigger.
 This trigger happens when an entry is submitted to your ShortStack form.
 Zapier will ask you now to choose a trigger app - scroll to the bottom and select Webhooks.

 Then select Catch Hook, and click the blue Save + Continue button.

 You'll see a "Set Up Webhooks by Zapier Hook" screen, which is an optional step.
 We don't need to set this up for our purposes, so just click the blue Continue button.